What is Trauma and Do You Need Trauma Therapy?

-The word “trauma” is used to describe experiences or situations that are emotionally distressing, are too overwhelming for the person to cope with, and where the person feels powerless.
-Trauma can occur frequently and become part of the common human experience and counselling through EMDR therapy can help relieve this feeling of powerlessness.
+The word “trauma” is used to describe experiences or situations that are emotionally distressing, too overwhelming for someone to cope with, and create a feeling of powerlessness.
+Trauma can occur frequently and become part of the common human experience, but counselling through EMDR therapy can help relieve this distress.

 - Falls or sports injuries